OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 ## Undeploy the Application

-Afterward, we can undeploy the application.
+Afterward, we undeploy the application.

 ```shell linenums="1"
 vintner instances undeploy --instance pruning
 ```

 We can also optionally remove the instance or cleanup the filesystem.
-Note, cleaning up the filesystem removes any vintner data including, e.g., all imported templates and created instances.
+Note, cleaning up the filesystem removes any Vintner data including, e.g., all imported templates and created instances.

 ```shell linenums="1"
 vintner instances delete --instance pruning